Seeing and Seeing Through the Glass: Real and Synthetic Data for Multi-Layer Depth Estimation: Benchmark

 \subsection{Annotation Acquisition}

 Relative depth serves as an effective evaluation metric, and human annotators can provide these annotations reliably.

 The annotators manually labeled all images using a custom interface, focusing on challenging areas with transparent surfaces, including clean, highly transparent materials, cluttered backgrounds, and strong reflections.
 They can annotate relative depth by drawing a monotonic depth line, along which depth increases consistently.
 Sampling points along the line will generate relative depth tuples such as pairs, triplets, or quadruplets.
 When no clear monotonic structure existed, the annotators used a simpler approach by selecting a reference point instead.
 In both ways, additional points could be placed in front of (smaller depth) or behind (larger depth) the whole depth line or the reference point, creating tuples of relative depth relationships across different surfaces.
 Each line and point was also labeled with a layer ID, to specify which layer was being annotated.
 An example of this process is shown in \cref{fig:benchmark_annotation}.
+To penalize models that generate excessive layers and false positives, we also include 10\% manually-labeled fake tuples representing nonexistent scenarios (e.g., a tuple labeled as layer 2 in a non-transparent region).
+During relative depth evaluation, these fake tuples will be marked incorrect if the model predicts any depth at those points.

 Because multi-layer depth is not a familiar concept in daily life, achieving precise annotations through crowdsourcing is impractical.
 Therefore, we chose to annotate all images ourselves to ensure data quality.
-In total, we annotated 1.7M pairs, 4.2M triplets, and 4.2M quadruplets.
+In total, we annotated 2.5M pairs, 5.9M triplets, and 5.8M quadruplets.